Understanding Pelvic Mesh Update

 We created a temporary Facebook page as a way to understand the magnitude of the problem and to gain insight into the quality of information that has been provided to women about this procedure.
-Since April, we have spent $1500 boosting posts to find these women.
-As a result, 1000 women have completed our survey, anonymously sharing their experience of pelvic mesh, the information they received and the resulting complications.
+Since April, we have continued boosting posts to find these women.
+As a result, over 2100 women have completed our survey, anonymously sharing their experience of pelvic mesh, the information they received and the resulting complications.

 So far, we have found:

 - 59% of women said that the procedure did not resolve their original issue

 - 41% of women felt that were not fully informed before the procedure

 We have also been able to collect the following insights into the adverse effects for women:

 - 73% of women continued to have issues with incontinence